Stable Diffusion: ControlNet

 ControlNet is a neural network architecture designed to manage diffusion models by incorporating additional conditions.
 It duplicates the weights of neural network blocks into a "locked" copy and a "trainable" copy.
 The "trainable" copy learns the desired condition, while the "locked" copy preserves the original model.
 This approach ensures that training with small datasets of image pairs does not compromise the integrity of production-ready diffusion models.
 The "zero convolution" is a 1×1 convolution with both weight and bias initialized to zero.
 Before training, all zero convolutions produce zero output, preventing any distortion caused by ControlNet.
 No layer is trained from scratch; the process is still fine-tuning, keeping the original model secure.
 This method enables training on small-scale or even personal devices.

+ControlNet is commonly used to alter the generation of an image based on an input image that maps properties desired in the final image.
+Common mapping image types include a depth map, edges, or one or more skeletal poses.
+These inputs may be generated directly, but they are often derived from still other images, using neural nets or processes like edge detection.

 User interfaces

 Stability provides an online image generation service called DreamStudio.
 The company also released an open source version of DreamStudio called StableStudio.
 In addition to Stability's interfaces, many third party open source interfaces exist, such as AUTOMATIC1111 Stable Diffusion Web UI, which is the most popular and offers extra features, Fooocus, which aims to decrease the amount of prompting needed by the user, and ComfyUI, which has a node-based user interface, essentially a visual programming language akin to many 3D modeling applications.